JoeK1973/RC-INFO-BOARD/README.md

 # RC-INFO-BOARD

+EDIT: Sep 2026 - RCIB-1 is the legacy files.
+RCIB-2 is the start of a new version of the project.
+More to come

 A wireless race timing display and gantry lights system for RC model car racing.

 The project has three main parts: